ClickerMonkey/infinityengine/DESIGN.md

 - Filter Type: a type of element to use to search through one or more fields. ex: Autocomplete, Multiselect, Checkbox
 - Search: a collection of filters which can look through one or more entity types.
 - Query: an instance of a search that can be used to filter through all entities or a subset (relationship)
+- View: a set of properties, subproperties, and relationships from an entity to use to display. ex: Search Result
+- Widget: takes a view and one or more entities and renders them
+- Page: links a url pattern with a set of widgets

 ## Design
 ```